 When I arrived at their home, I banged on the door repeatedly to no avail.
 Then a tiny head appeared around the corner, and the tiny little head belonged to Roben's bride-to-be, a woman I had never met before in my life.

 Last month, Roben's future wife, Island, traveled halfway around the globe from the Philippines to become an American citizen, and in the near future the two plan to get married.
+I had only previously heard stories about Island from Roben, but I had never met her in person before.

 Let's just say I made quite the first impression.